DomT4/homebrew-autoupdate/README.md

       --greedy                     Include auto-updating casks when upgrading.
       --cleanup                    Automatically clean Homebrew's cache and
                                    logs.
+      --cleanup-args               Extra arguments to pass to brew cleanup, e.g. --prune=all.
       --immediate                  Run immediately and on login instead of waiting for the first interval.
       --sudo                       Open a GUI password prompt when a cask